slatedocs/slate/source/includes/_PaymentTransaction.md

 		</tr>
 	</table>

-**Note**: The clear text credit card number is never sent to IdentityMind.
+<aside class="notice">The clear text credit card number is never sent to IdentityMind.
 Instead, IdentityMind uses a cryptographically secure hash to have a unique representation of each credit card.
-IdentityMind provides the required utilities to generate these hashes.
+IdentityMind provides the required utilities to generate these hashes.</aside>

 ##### Response